 - Athens Food Tour – Indulge your inner foodie on this 4-hour gourmet tasting tour and sample the edible delights of Athens.
 Take to the streets for a walking tour of Athens’ cafés, markets, delicatessens, and street food haunts.
 Enjoy the undivided attention of your private food-expert guide as you uncover the secrets of Greek cuisine and learn more about the city’s culinary heritage.
 Stop along the way to sample local treats like sweet donuts, Greek bread, and regional cheeses, washed down with Greek wine and freshly brewed coffee.

-- Athens Pride – A fabulous week-long celebration of the cities fascinating same-sex history, and a political protest demanding better treatment and acceptance of Greece’s LGBT / Rainbow community.
-In a country where homosexuality is still mostly taboo for many politicians and is actively opposed by the dominating Orthodox Church, Athens Pride is fundamentally necessary and an important as it gives at least one day a year where the queer community feel celebrated for just being themselves.
-Started in 2005 and held annually in June, Athens Pride attendance has skyrocketed in recent years and 50,000 people turned out in 2018 in last year’s parade which features queer bike rides, epic street parties, a giant parade, awareness lectures, and oh-so-many parties!
+- Athens Pride – A fabulous week-long celebration of the city’s fascinating same-sex history, and a political protest demanding better treatment and acceptance of Greece’s LGBT / Rainbow community.
+In a country where homosexuality is still mostly taboo for many politicians and is actively opposed by the dominating Orthodox Church, Athens Pride is fundamentally necessary and important as it gives at least one day a year when the queer community feels celebrated for just being themselves.
+Started in 2005 and held annually in June, Athens Pride attendance has skyrocketed in recent years and 50,000 people turned out for last year’s parade which features queer bike rides, epic street parties, a giant parade, awareness lectures, and oh-so-many parties!

 Gay-friendly and Gay Hotels in Athens

-As you would expect, most hotels and hostels in Gay Athens can be considered gay-friendly – after all being a gay-friendly it not all about upscale luxury, but about providing friendly and open service and welcoming everyone with open arms!
+As you would expect, most hotels and hostels in Gay Athens can be considered gay-friendly – after all, being gay-friendly is not all about upscale luxury, but about providing friendly and open service and welcoming everyone with open arms!